 In currency trading, the dollar briefly extended its gains against the yen on expectations a new Japanese government will push the central bank to taking aggressive monetary stimulus measures to boost growth after next month’s elections.

-The greenback was slightly lower against the yen at 81.18.
+The greenback was slightly higher against the yen at 81.32.
 Earlier, it rose to its highest level since April 25.

 The Bank of Japan began a two-day meeting on Monday but was not expected to take any new policy steps before the Dec.
 16 vote.

 The rising hopes of a deal on closing the U.S. budget gap, which has clouded the outlook for global growth, spread through commodity markets, lifting oil, copper and gold.

 Copper rallied 2.3 percent to $7,779.25 a ton on the London Metal Exchange, and gold rose $19.52 to $1,733.2 an ounce.

 A 0.5 percent drop in the dollar index, which had eased from a two-month high hit on Friday, added to demand by making commodities priced in the greenback more affordable for buyers holding other currencies.

 Brent crude rose above $110 a barrel as the escalating violence between Israel and the Palestinians fueled concern about supplies from the Middle East.

 Investors fear the conflict may draw in other countries and possibly disrupt energy exports from the region, which supplies more than a third of the world’s crude.